LakshGehani/-COVID_Data_Exploration_SQL_Tableau-/README.md

 ## Data Source

 Our exploration is built on a comprehensive dataset containing COVID-19 statistics, encompassing cases, recoveries, deaths, and more.
-The data was sourced from [Our World in Data](https://ourworldindata.org/covid-deaths) and is available in [CovidDeaths.csv](CovidDeaths.csv) and [CovidVaccinations.csv](CovidVaccinations.csv)
+The data was sourced from [Our World in Data](https://ourworldindata.org/covid-deaths) and is available in [CovidDeaths](CovidDeaths.xlsx) and [CovidVaccinations](CovidVaccinations.xlsx)

 ## SQL Analysis